 The start of 2009 brings exciting news for Fowler Welch-Coolchain.
 Firstly, we launch a new website that offers improved navigation, with interesting new content and captivating images.
 It also secures a new contract with AAK, a global food manufacturer, to transport its ingredients across the UK.
-And this helps us by more than a bit - Fowler Welch-Coolchain renews its own contract with Cybit, a telematics market leader.
-This gives us some great data for looking after the temperatures inside our vehicles.
+Fowler Welch-Coolchain also renews its own contract with Cybit, a telematics market leader which gives us some great data for looking after the temperatures inside our vehicles.
 The company caps off another successful year by buying Bawdsey Haulage Limited, a specialist in delivering containers, based at the well-connected Port of Felixstowe.

-Jet2.com also has a busy year, as we lease another Boeing 737-300 aircraft to bring the total fleet size to 32.
-Setting the way for others to follow again, Jet2.com becomes the first and only low cost airline to offer direct flights from Manchester to Tel Aviv.
-If you’ve been brushing up on our history, you’ll note that we have a long standing connection to Tel Aviv, as we were making deliveries here from as far back as 1997.
+Jet2.com also has a busy year as we lease another Boeing 737-300 aircraft to bring the total fleet size to 32.
+Setting the way for others to follow again, Jet2.com becomes the first and only low cost airline to offer direct flights from Manchester to Tel Aviv – a place we’ve been making deliveries to from as far back as 1997.

 In fact, it’s a fantastic year for Jet2holidays in more than just one way, as this also marks the start of the crucial commercial leadership by Steve Heapy.
 Joining from MyTravel as Jet2holidays’ Chief Commercial Operating Officer, Steve has heaps of experience in the travel industry.
 His expertise proves to be vital, as Jet2holidays goes on to grow by over 500 per cent, adding a string of shiny awards to its bow in the process!

 On the back of many successful years, Fowler Welch-Coolchain expands its business even further, purchasing a 500,000 sq. ft.
 50,000+ pallet capacity ambient distribution centre at Heywood, Greater Manchester.
-As a major focal point for the company, the centre already gets a great new nickname - ‘The Hub’.
-To give you an idea of its huge size, it’s bigger than 70 football pitches!
+As a major focal point for the company, the centre which is bigger than 70 football pitches gets a great nickname – ‘The Hub’.

 Things get packing at the centre from June 2010, with new volumes added to the Tesco Express Format Distribution in August 2010.
 Fowler Welch-Coolchain also adds to its network at Desborough, Northamptonshire, following a big business win from a blue chip UK manufacturer.

-While we’re on the subject of cargo, this section of our business is strengthened even further this year with the appointment of Ian Du Cros, our Director for Mail & Cargo.
+The cargo section of our business is strengthened even further this year with the appointment of Ian Du Cros, as Director for Mail & Cargo.
 Our fleet of ‘Quick Change’ aircraft means that whilst we transport happy passengers during the day, at night we’re still reaching for the stars with our cargo deliveries.
 Ian is instrumental in helping us maintain important cargo contracts with many major delivery providers, and ever improving our reputation for reliable, punctual service.
 It’s why he’s also been able to secure some top new contracts during his time as a Director too.

 And how about this for a follow-up?
 In October, we return the compliment by re-naming one of our Boeing 737-300s ‘Jettoo’, accompanied with a vibrant cartoon picture of the famous lion on the nose of the plane!
 In fact, he proves such a ‘mane’ attraction with Jet2.com customers that we launch a super-cute cuddly toy of Jettoo in 2011.
 To keep everyone ‘feline’ happy, we also make a donation to the Yorkshire Wildlife Park with every toy sold.

 Later in the year, Jet2.com launches its eighth base at Glasgow Airport, supported by a Boeing 737-300 and a Boeing 757-200 based at the site.
 It’s another successful awards season too.
-Check out this list - Jet2.com scoops trophies for ‘Airline of the Year’ at the ISPY awards 2010, ‘Best Website’ at the World Low Cost Airline Awards, and bronze for ‘Best Trade Booking Website (Flights)’ at the British Travel Awards 2010.
+As Jet2.com scoops trophies for ‘Airline of the Year’ at the ISPY awards 2010, ‘Best Website’ at the World Low Cost Airline Awards, and bronze for ‘Best Trade Booking Website (Flights)’ at the British Travel Awards 2010.

 2011 picks up right where 2010 left off – yet more great news for Dart Group PLC.
 Jet2.com enters a cooperative training agreement with The Aviation Academy to train Cabin Crew colleagues.
 The Aviation Academy is a mighty fine place for facilities, education and business links, making it the perfect partner for Jet2.com.
-As you’ll have seen in our recent history (just a few years up the page), we’ve already won many awards for its great service, and top training for our Cabin Crew serves to improve the customer experience even more.
+We’ve already won many awards for its great service, and top training for our Cabin Crew serves to improve the customer experience even more.

 As a footnote to a busy year, just after our first flights from Glasgow, we lease our first two Boeing 737-800 aircraft.
 We also lease two further Boeing 757-200 aircraft, taking the total fleet size to 38.
 Launched in 1998, the Boeing 737-800 is a modern aircraft that delivers spectacular efficiency savings.
-As part of the Boeing Next Generation series (even the name sounds like an action-packed comic strip), the 737-800 has increased fuel capacity, quieter engines and a stylish, spacious interior.
+As part of the Boeing Next Generation series, the 737-800 has increased fuel capacity, quieter engines and a stylish, spacious interior.

-Towards the end of the year, Jet2.com can really say it has made it in the North East!
-The Tyne is all ours as we achieve our ambitious plans of being the North East’s biggest leisure carrier.
+Towards the end of the year, Jet2.com can really say it has made it in the North East as we achieve our ambitious plans of being the North East’s biggest leisure carrier.
 We have carried 2.1 million passengers in the region since its launch at Newcastle Airport six years ago.
 This position is then further cemented by a major expansion at the airport, creating 100 new jobs.